slimcdk/esphome-custom-components/esphome/components/tmc2209/README.md

 Configuration of [UART Bus](https://esphome.io/components/uart.html).

-*TMC2209 will auto-detect baud rates from 9600 to 500k with an internal oscillator.
-An external oscillator is needed for baud rates higher than 500k.*
+> [!IMPORTANT]
+**TX and RX must be provided**

+> [!CAUTION] A lot is happening over serial and low baud rates might cause warnings about the component taking too long.
+Use something like 115200 or higher.

 ```yaml
 uart:
   tx_pin: REPLACEME
   rx_pin: REPLACEME
   baud_rate: 115200 # 9600 -> 500k
 ```
+> *TMC2209 will auto-detect baud rates from 9600 to 500k with an internal oscillator.
+An external oscillator is needed for baud rates higher than 500k.*
 ---

-Base configuration that facilitates serial communication, event handling, and basic configuration for a generic setup with ESPHome.
+Base configuration that facilitates fundamental interaction with the driver like serial communication, event handling, and basic configuration for a generic setup with ESPHome.

-*Activation of the driver is delegated to the stepper component to perform.
-Long wires connected to ENN might pick up interference causing the driver to make a "sizzling" noise if floating.*
 ```yaml
 tmc2209:
   id: driver